BenMacrae/Wk4WornData/CodeBook.md

 # Code Book
 This is mostly deduced from the features.txt and readme.txt files associated with the data, refer to them for more details.

-The dataset sourced from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones contains the results of monitoring the linear and angular acceleration experienced by a smartphone whalst each of 30 test subjects conducted one of 6 activities
-(laying, sitting, standing, walking, walking up stairs, walking down stairs).
+The dataset sourced from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones contains the results of monitoring the linear and angular acceleration experienced by a smartphone whalst each of 30 test subjects conducted one of 6 activities (laying, sitting, standing, walking, walking up stairs, walking down stairs).
 A range of physical variables and corresponding summary statistics were then generated.
 The physical variables are:

-tBodyAcc-XYZ
+tBodyAcc-XYZ \n
 tGravityAcc-XYZ
 tBodyAccJerk-XYZ
 tBodyGyro-XYZ